Header link June 22, 2020

 Wetlands

-Sacramento National Wildlife RefugeWetlands are among the most important and hardest-working ecosystems in the world, rivaling rain forests and coral reefs in productivity of life.
+Sacramento National Wildlife RefugeWetlands are among the world’s most important and hardest-working ecosystems, rivaling rainforests and coral reefs in productivity.

 Suisun Marsh at the edge of the Sacramento-San Joaquin Delta.Suisun Marsh at the edge of the Sacramento-San Joaquin Delta.Vic Fazio Yolo Wildlife Area within the Yolo Bypass near Sacramento.A wetlands area in the Sacramento-San Joaquin Delta.A wetlands area within the Prado Basin area in inland Southern California.
 A vernal pool at Sacramento County's Mather Field.

-• providing habitat for fish, waterfowl and other wildlife
+• Habitat for fish, waterfowl and other wildlife

 Looking Ahead

 Sacramento National Wildlife RefugeScience has shown that California’s wetlands are part of a large, interconnected system and can be a tool in helping the state meet its carbon reduction mandate.
 To protect one element in it, all must be addressed.
-While protection of wetlands is a continuing emphasis, so are acquisition and restoration of wetlands.
+While protecting wetlands is a continuing emphasis, so is the acquisition and restoration of wetlands.

 • Print-friendly